uschpc/USC-BackendAI-Testing-Docs/Software-modules.md

 ### Finding software

-When you log in to a terminal, there is no modules loaded by default.
-In order to use the module system, you need to first run some setup script.
-Then, you can load usc module and you can enter the `module list` command to view them:
+When you log in to a terminal, you can enter the `module list` command to view a list of modules:

 ```
-work@main1[XUIaZJhn-sessio]:~$ source /apps/lmod/set-lmod.sh
-work@main1[XUIaZJhn-sessio]:~$ module load usc
 work@main1[XUIaZJhn-sessio]:~$ module list

 Currently Loaded Modules: